Sections Of This Article

 A society overly focused on individuality might struggle to foster a shared identity or sense of cohesion.
 This can lead to feelings of fragmentation, a loss of collective purpose, or an identity crisis, impacting social unity and the functionality of a society.

-There can also be a danger of over-generalization and misdefinitions arising from too much emphasis in individualism, such as the idea that all individuals are morally equal, when in fact it is easy to observe that different individuals, as well as different cultures, have different degrees of morality in their beliefs and behaviors, however one defines morals.
+There can also be a danger of over-generalization and mis-definitions arising from too much emphasis in individualism, such as the idea that all individuals are morally equal, when in fact it is easy to observe that different individuals, as well as different cultures, have different degrees of accepted morality in their beliefs and behaviours, however one defines morals.

 Balancing the Advantages and Disadvantages: